ljpatrick/marxpaint/macos/README.txt

   https://en.wikipedia.org/wiki/Xcode#Version_comparison_table

-And because Xcode is being installed manually, you can skip the step to install the Xcode command line tools (do not run `xcode-select --install`) but otherwise build Tux Paint using the same steps described in the earlier part of this document.
+And because Xcode is being installed manually, you can skip the step to install the Xcode command line tools (do not run `xcode-select --install`) but otherwise build Marx Paint using the same steps described in the earlier part of this document.